-Since February 5, 2009, Satellite Imaging Corporation (SIC) received orders from various customers to acquire new GeoEye-1 mono and stereo satellite imagery with image resolution of 0.5 meter supporting county tax mapping, engineering/ construction, mining, land development and natural resources management.
+Since February 5, 2009, Satellite Imaging Corporation (SIC) received orders from various customers to acquire new GeoEye-1 mono and stereo satellite imagery with an image resolution of 0.5 meters supporting county tax mapping, engineering/ construction, mining, land development, and natural resources management.

 Satellite imagery is used for many GIS and CAD applications requiring detailed up-to-date image data for planning purposes and change detection.
-For three-dimensional (3D) applications, Digital Elevation Models (DEMs), and contours can be delivered through high cost aircraft based LiDAR surveys.
-But with constricted budgets, elevation data is sometimes obtained from old and unreliable data sources with 10 meter or 30 meter postings.
+For three-dimensional (3D) applications, Digital Elevation Models (DEMs), and contours can be delivered through high-cost aircraft-based LiDAR surveys.
+But with constricted budgets, elevation data is sometimes obtained from old and unreliable data sources with 10 meters or 30-meter postings.
 For international project planning, many exploration and engineering companies are limited to 30m ASTER DEM data sets or Shuttle Radar Topography Mission (SRTM) 90 meter DEM data to have access to digital terrain models.
 When local topographic maps are available at a suitable scale, elevation contours are sometimes extracted from the topographic maps.

 3 Meter IKONOS DSM – Pipeline Corridor

 (Image copyright © DigitalGlobe and processed by Satellite Imaging Corporation.
 All rights reserved.)